commonhaus/foundation/CONTRIBUTING.md

 ### 2. Await Review

-The Commonhaus Community Committee (CC) and, when necessary, Foundation-retained legal counsel will review your PR.
+The Commonhaus Foundation Council (CFC) and, when necessary, Foundation-retained legal counsel will review your PR.
 We might request further clarifications, changes, or provide feedback.

 ### 3. Address Feedback